Student bus pass guide

 Bus journeys in London have some handy fare caps to help you save money on travel.

-A single bus journey costs a flat rate of £1.50, no matter how far you're travelling.
-And, if your balance or travel card runs out, you can make one more trip without adding funds so you won't get stranded somewhere.
+A single bus journey costs a flat rate of £1.55, no matter how far you're travelling.
+And, if your balance or travel card runs out, you can make one extra trip without adding funds so you won't get stranded somewhere.

-If you've got a 16–25 railcard, you can link it to your Oyster card, and combine discounts to get 34% off some off-peak fares and daily caps.
+If you've got a 16–25 Railcard, you can link it to your Oyster card, and combine discounts to get a third off some off-peak fares and daily caps.

 Check out our London student city guide for more information on getting the most out of the capital.